Pet Dental Care in Bangor, ME

 Dental Disease

 Cats usually have slightly fishy breath, but if it is strong or offensive it can be a sign of a larger problem.
 Dental disease is one of the most common problems in adult cats.
 Plaque and tartar on the teeth can lead to periodontal disease and gingivitis.
-Untreated dental disease can lead to oral pain, difficulty chewing, abscessed teeth, tooth loss and potentially infection in other organ systems including the heart and kidneys.
+Untreated dental disease can lead to oral pain, difficulty chewing, abscessed teeth, tooth loss, and potential infection in other organ systems including the heart and kidneys.

 Cats are especially susceptible to inflammation of the oral cavity.
 They can develop resorptive lesions (FORL) in which the body eats away at the tooth until it is completely gone.